cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     renderingEngineUID: string
 }

-// Warning: (ae-missing-release-tag) "cancelActiveManipulations" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function cancelActiveManipulations(element: HTMLElement): string | undefined;

-// Warning: (ae-missing-release-tag) "checkAndDefineIsLockedProperty" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function checkAndDefineIsLockedProperty(annotation: Annotation): void;

-// Warning: (ae-missing-release-tag) "CircleScissorsTool" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class CircleScissorsTool extends BaseTool {
     constructor(toolProps?: PublicToolProps, defaultToolProps?: ToolProps);